 Feel peace of mind because your providers have experience caring for mothers and babies who may have a higher risk of complications during pregnancy or birth.
 Look to a team led by a perinatologist to address risk factors such as:

 Depending on your health, you may get care from a perinatologist, a maternal-fetal medicine expert who focuses on managing issues during pregnancy.
 Your doctor will provide close monitoring and skilled care during and after birth and delivery.

 A full-term pregnancy means you carry your baby for at least 37 weeks.
 Full-term delivery helps your baby’s growing organs reach full development before birth.

 Adventist HealthCare will provide care and support to give your baby a strong start and avoid an elective induction or cesarean section (C-section) birth, if possible.
 Elective means a procedure isn’t needed for medical reasons.

-If you live in Montgomery County and meet certain income guidelines, you may be able to receive prenatal care for free, thanks to Adventist HealthCare and Montgomery County Maternity Partnership Program.
+If you live in Montgomery County and meet certain income guidelines, you may be able to receive prenatal care at a reduced cost, thanks to Adventist HealthCare and Montgomery County Maternity Partnership Program.
 Call 240-777-3160 for more information.